You’ll love how easy and delicious this Carrot Cake Loaf recipe is. It’s topped with my favorite recipe for fluffy cream cheese frosting!

 - Whisk together the butter, granulated sugar, brown sugar, eggs, and vanilla together in a large mixing bowl until smooth and combined.

-- Whisk in the dry ingredients until combined and no flour pockets remain.
+- Whisk in the dry ingredients until combined, and no flour pockets remain.
+Fold in the carrots, raisins, and nuts (if using).

 - Pour the batter into the prepared loaf pan.
 Bake until a toothpick inserted into the middle of the cake comes out clean, about 50-60 minutes.
 Cool the cake in the loaf pan for 10 minutes.
 Then, remove the cake and cool it completely on a wire rack.